1970 Alabama Crimson Tide football team: Oklahoma

 On November 21, Alabama accepted an invitation to play in the Astro-Bluebonnet Bowl against Oklahoma of the Big Eight Conference on New Year's Eve.
 Against the Sooners, Alabama played to a 24–24 tie in the 12th annual Astro-Bluebonnet Bowl.
 After the Crimson Tide took an early 7–0 lead on a four-yard Scott Hunter touchdown pass to Randy Moore, the Sooners scored the next three touchdowns en route to a 21–7 lead.
 After Joe Wylie scored on a two-yard run in the first, Greg Pruitt scored a pair of second quarter touchdowns on long runs of 58 and 25 yards.
 Alabama responded with a five-yard Hunter touchdown pass to David Baily and made the halftime score 21–14.

 After a 20-yard Richard Ciemny field goal in the third brought the Crimson Tide within four points of the Sooners, they took a 24–21 lead on a 25-yard Hunter touchdown pass to Johnny Musso in the fourth quarter.
 Oklahoma managed to tie the game 24–24 late in the fourth on a 42-yard Bruce Derr field goal.
 However, Alabama had a chance to win as time expired, but the 34-yard Ciemny attempt sailed wide left and the game ended in the tie.
-The tie brought Alabama's all-time record against Oklahoma to 1–0–1.